Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena

-Alternatively, one could leave out the trader, but allow transfers of goods and money between the two parts: {that is, the economies trade directly with each other, rather than each transaction being mediated by the trader}.
+Alternatively, one could leave out the trader, but allow transfers of goods and money between the two parts: that is, the economies trade directly with each other, rather than each transaction being mediated by the trader.
 Then the possible changes conserve both $G_1+G_2$ and $M_1+M_2$.
 In this 2D space there are curves of constant total entropy which separate accessible states from inaccessible ones.
 The picture is analogous to the indifference curves for individuals in standard economics, but now at the level of a whole multi-part economic system.
 Again, this will be illustrated in the next section.

-It is worth reflecting on how extraordinarily strong is the existence of entropy, {with the property (\ref{eq:S}).
+The existence of entropy with the property of Theorem 2 has remarkably strong implications.
 On the one hand, it provides a very restrictive constraint on possible transitions from one equilibrium state of a system or set of systems to another:~it precludes any transition that leads to a decrease in (total) entropy, whatever the trader (or other exogenous agent or agents) does.
 On the other hand, it specifies that there is always an available path by which the trader or other external agency can move the economy in \emph{any} entropy-increasing way in the state space.
-Entropy-conserving changes can also be achieved in a limiting sense (in practise, requiring transitions to be carried out arbitrarily slowly).}
+Entropy-conserving changes can also be achieved in a limiting sense (in practice, requiring transitions to be carried out arbitrarily slowly).